neo4j-contrib/neo4j-apoc-procedures/.github/ISSUE_TEMPLATE/bug-report.md

 ## Guidelines

 Please note that GitHub issues are only meant for bug reports/feature requests.
-If you have questions on how to use Streams, please ask on [StackOverflow](https://stackoverflow.com/questions/tagged/neo4j-apoc) instead of creating an issue here.
+If you have questions on how to use APOC, please ask on [the Neo4j Discussion Forum](https://community.neo4j.com/c/neo4j-graph-platform/procedures-apoc) instead of creating an issue here.

 ## Expected Behavior (Mandatory)